chauff/cse1500-web-transcripts/Lecture-node.md

 - 2017: Node becomes a **first-class citizen of V8**.
 This means that no V8 code change is allowed to break Node.
 - August 2018: [Node.js has been downloaded more than one billion times.](https://medium.com/@nodejs/more-than-a-billion-downloads-of-node-js-952a8a98eb42)

-Node.js is widely used today, in [Stack Overflow's 2019 developer survey](https://insights.stackoverflow.com/survey/2019) Node.js was the most popular framework in the *Frameworks, Libraries, and Tools* section (in the same survey, Visual Studio Code came out as most popular IDE).
-If you want to know more about how the V8 engine and Node.js fit together, watch [this keynote by Franziska Hinkelmann](https://www.youtube.com/watch?v=PsDqH_RKvyc), a prominent Googler working on the V8 engine.
+Node.js is widely used today, in [Stack Overflow's 2019 developer survey](https://insights.stackoverflow.com/survey/2019) Node.js was the most popular framework in the *Frameworks, Libraries, and Tools* section (in the same survey, Visual Studio Code came out as most popular IDE!).
+If you want to know more about how the V8 engine and Node.js fit together, watch [this talk by Franziska Hinkelmann](https://www.youtube.com/watch?v=PsDqH_RKvyc), a prominent Googler working on the V8 engine.

 ### Node.js vs. client-side JavaScript

-[Mariko Kosaka](https://twitter.com/kosamari), another Googler, shared this image to compare client-side JavaScript and Node.js on Twitter:
+[Mariko Kosaka](https://twitter.com/kosamari) shared this image to compare client-side JavaScript and Node.js on Twitter, which captures the essence of Node.js very well:

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">What IS Node.js 🤔❓❓<br><br>(Proposal to stop calling server side JavaScript✨) <a href="https://t.co/IhPt8UHnPN">pic.twitter.com/IhPt8UHnPN</a></p>&mdash; Mariko Kosaka (@kosamari) <img src="https://pbs.twimg.com/media/C5_ue1TWYAA0C1R.jpg">March 3, 2017</blockquote>

+:point_up: Shown on the left here is Google Chrome and its JavaScript runtime engine V8 (other browsers may make use of other JavaScript runtime engines).
+V8 is also the core of Node.js.
+The main difference between the browser and Node.js are the available APIs.
+As an example, while JavaScript code deployed in the browser cannot access the local file system for security reasons, Node.js can.
+It is also important to realize that Node.js runs on many different types of hardware.

 ### Event-driven and non-blocking